Distributionally Robust Learning with Stable Adversarial Training: Method

 The original problem \ref{equ:sec4-obj1} can firstly be reformulated as equation \ref{duality} by duality.
 However, the infimum with respect to $\lambda$ is also intractable.
 Therefore, we give up the prescribed amount $\rho$ of robustness in equation (\ref{equ:sec4-obj1}) and focus instead on the relaxed Lagrangian penalty function for efficiency in equation (\ref{equ:relax}).
 Notice that there exists only the inner supremum in $\mathbb{E}_{P_0}[s_{\lambda}(\theta;(x,y))]$ in equation (\ref{equ:relax}), which can be seen as a relaxed Lagrangian penalty function of the original objective function (\ref{equ:sec4-obj1}).
+Following lemma \ref{theorem_refor}, we derive the loss function on empirical distribution $\hat{P}_N$ as: \begin{small}